 Attention to accuracy

 Having a real astronaut on the set offered a chance for some immediate feedback.
-Massimino reprises his role on the show for this and next week's episodes.
+Massimino reprised his role on the show for a couple of the "space"-based episodes.

 "His response was immediate and really positive," Shaffner said of Massimino's impression of the spacecraft.
 "He was so blown away by [the set].
 He said, 'Wow, you guys really did an amazing job!
 This really feels like it.
 This is really how big it is, it is not very big.'"